RestorationsSOS.com - Fire and Water Damage Restoration

 Evacuation Plans

-Some disaster will require a quick and efficient evacuation.
+Some disasters will require a quick and efficient evacuation.
 In cases such as fire, a quick evacuation can sometimes mean the difference between life and death.

 Evacuation and escape routes must be well planned and practiced with all family members.
 Plan an evacuation route that will guarantee the quickest, safest way out.
 Consider worst case scenarios including power malfunctions that will prohibit any use of elevators.

-Make sure to have a backup plan incase main exits are blocked.
-Think about all possible exit options when planning you "Plan B".
-Consider windows, balconies, etc. and work out the safest way to escape you home.
+Make sure to have a backup plan in case main exits are blocked.
+Think about all possible exit options when planning your "Plan B".
+Consider windows, balconies, etc., and work out the safest way to escape your home.
 Keep in mind that evacuation routes must not be complicated.
-Keep it "children friendly".
+Keep it child-friendly.

 Safety Places

-While some disaster require a quick evacuation, in other cases, staying indoors is much safer.
+While some disasters require a quick evacuation, in other cases, staying indoors is much safer.
 A good emergency plan will also list the safe places inside your home.
-A basement is usually one of the safer places in your home.
-However, if you don't have a basement, use a lower floor, interior room with the minimum number of windows and openings.
+A basement is usually one of the safer places in your home, especially during a tornado.
+However, if you don't have a basement, use a lower floor interior room with the least number of windows and openings.

 Map It